How do I create, post and advertise client surveys?

 - Electronic Signature.
 This response type allows you to capture a client's electronic signature in a non-editable format in the survey record.
 Note, that this field is not tied to the eCenter signature field on the client record, but functions similarly.
 It allows you to capture a client's agreement to a statement put forth by you.

 - Yes/No response.
 This response type only allows respondents to select a "Yes" or "No" when responding to the question.
 Under the hood, Neoserra assigns all "Yes" responses a numeric value of "1" and all "No" responses a numeric value of "0."
 This auto-assignment allows you to track this question on scorecards.
+Depending upon the question, you can set an alert on either a "Yes" or "No" response.
+If a client response is submitted, and one of the answers meets the alert criteria, then the answer is flagged in the Neoserra interface:

 - Single-select multiple choice from list.
 This response type requires you to predefine a list of responses for the respondent to choose from.
 For example, the question could be "How did you hear about us?" and, for the answer, you put together a list of five possible choices.
 Because this field is a single-select field, your respondent is restricted to only one selection.
+You can set an alert one or more of the responses.

 - Single-select numerically-based choice from list.
 This response type requires you to predefine a list of responses for the respondent to choose from as well as a numeric value that Neoserra will assign under the hood.
 For example, the question could be "How do you rate our services?" and, for the answer, you put together a list of four possible choices that range from "Poor" to "Excellent."
 Because you have manually assigned a numeric weight to each response choice, responses to this question can be tracked on scorecards.